DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 	- The rest can be pretty rough / unfinished

 #### Environmental Artists
+- There was a priority list of textures was sent out a while ago.
+Try to get as many of those done as possible.

 #### Character Artists
+- Allister model done
+- Allister textures done
+- Minotaur model done
+- Minotaur textures done

 #### Programming
 - Any feature that is in the GDD, but is NOT in the game currently needs to be added